ZHJEE/OpenTAP/doc/User Guide/CLI Usage/Readme.md

 1. To familiarize you with the built-in features of the OpenTAP CLI, and get started installing plugins.
 2. To introduce you to useful tools in constructing and managing test plans.

-Since a large chunk of the value of OpenTAP comes from its extensibility through plugins, the application itself ships with a few essential components:
+Since the core value of OpenTAP comes from its extensibility through plugins, the application itself ships with a few essential components:

-1. a package manager to browse and install packages
+1. A package manager to browse and install packages
-2. the capability to execute test plans.
+2. The capability to execute test plans.

 This keeps the core engine fast, lean, and enables easy deployment in container solutions such as Docker.
 The CLI help of a clean OpenTAP install looks something like this: